 Profiles of Engaged Scholars

-Below are important scholars whose work has contributed to progressive change, but unless it is indicated, they are not affiliated with the Center nor have they endorsed our work.
+Below are important scholars whose work has contributed to significant social change, but unless it is indicated, they are not affiliated with the Center nor have they endorsed our work.

 Frances Fox Piven